xlynkz/xlynkz.github.io/README.md

 - Consolidate scripts <script>everything</script> +(fastur.ca/smile.js)
 - Implement prose as default dashboard for Fastur logins.
 - optimize options on product settings
-- Idea, Iterate, Invoice. (feedback and pre-orders)
 - Extract ideas, products and patents, publications from thought leaders and store w algolia API
-- Fill (team) with (upwork)
-- Fill (technology) with (stackshare)

-###Konsole
-- say "show elements": title(default),description(default) payments,cart. move to left. (login to save progress)
-- function(text) algolia and Github(index), github contribution to payment.

-###WeTakeCare
-- function(text) algolia and Github(index), github contribution to payment.
-- Online Marketing: The distribution of original content on ideation, development, and new business models.
-- Offline: Participation in organized entrepreneur communities.

 ##For Researcher
 - external environment to internal mind (all of internet to our local store), Vector space: QS = (Sensor1 + … Sx)